rcsgrv/EclipseSoftwareHelpDesk/README.md

 - Create, view, edit, and delete tickets
 - Facilitate communication between users with comments
-- Secure administration registration and login with password hashing
+- Secure registration and login with password hashing
 - Responsive and accessible user interface styled with CSS and HTML
 - Flash alerts for real-time feedback on user actions (success/error)
 - Paginated ticket listings